njulrik/ltl-automatabased/README.md

 1. Run the desired experiment from the `experiments` folder or run `all_experiments.sh`.
 2. The answers are available in `output/mcc2020`.

+The experiments are by default run using GNU `parallel` (on Ubuntu run `apt-get install parallel`).
+If you have a cluster running Slurm, you can specify a partition using the `PARTITION` environment variable.
+If you have a cluster running a different scheduler, you will need to modify the `run_*.sh` scripts yourself.

 #### MCC setup

 1. Run `run_mcc.sh`.
 2. The answers are now available in the `BENCHKIT` folder.

+The experiments are by default run using GNU `parallel` (on Ubuntu run `apt-get install parallel`).
+If you have a cluster running Slurm, you can specify a partition using the `PARTITION` environment variable.
+If you have a cluster running a different scheduler, you will need to modify the `run_*.sh` scripts yourself.

 ### Data analysis (Single core)
 Data analysis is done using various Python 3 scripts located in `analysis`.
 All scripts (excluding `common.py`) have usage strings via `-h` (e.g. `python analysis/to_csv.py -h` or equivalently `analysis/to_csv.py -h`), which may contain more options than detailed here.